ths-community/podman/README.md

 **Partioning**

-enter `fdisk /dev/sdb` then add a primary partition - on a blank device this goes by 'n'(ew) > 1 (first partition) > 'p'(rimary) and accept suggested start cylinder and size - you may want to review your setting with 'p'(rint) - when it is OK press 'w'(rite) to commit the change and write this data to the disk
+enter `sudo fdisk /dev/sdb` then add a primary partition - on a blank device this goes by 'n'(ew) > 1 (first partition) > 'p'(rimary) and accept suggested start cylinder and size - you may want to review your setting with 'p'(rint) - when it is OK press 'w'(rite) to commit the change and write this data to the disk

 **create filesystem**

-enter `mkfs /dev/sdb1` to create a standard filesystem on this data disk - the 1 in the device name refers to the partition number 1 you just created
+enter `sudo mkfs /dev/sdb1` to create a standard filesystem on this data disk - the 1 in the device name refers to the partition number 1 you just created

 **create mount directory**